Graph Kernels: A Survey: Graph Kernels

 \subsubsection{Ordered Decomposition DAGs Kernel}

 In contrast to the above two kernels, the ordered decomposition DAGs kernel can handle node-labeled graphs.
-The kernel decomposes graphs into multisets of directed acyclic graphs (DAGs), and then uses existing tree kernels to compare these DAGs \cite{da2012tree}.
+The kernel decomposes graphs into multisets of directed acyclic graphs (DAGs), and then uses existing tree kernels to compare these DAGs \shortcite{da2012tree}.

 Given a graph $G=(V,E)$, the kernel generates one unordered rooted DAG, say $DD_v$, for each vertex $v \in V$.
 To generate the DAG, the kernel keeps only those edges belonging to the shortest paths between $v$ and any vertex $u \in V \setminus \{v\}$.
 Furthermore, a direction is given to each edge, while edges connecting vertices visited at level $l$ to vertices visited at level $l' < l$ are also removed.
-Figure~\ref{fig:odd_1} gives an example of the decomposition of a graph into a set of DAGs.
+Figure~\ref{fig:odd_1} gives an example of the decomposition of a graph into a set of DAGs. \begin{definition}[Ordered Decomposition DAGs Kernel] Let $G=(V,E)$ and $G'=(V',E')$ be two graphs.
+Let also $DD(G)$ and $DD(G')$ be multisets defined as $\{ DD_v : v \in V\}$ and $\{ DD_{v'} : {v'} \in V'\}$, respectively.
+Then, the ordered decomposition DAGs kernel is defined as